GUNNM-VR/Quake-III-Arena-VR-Edition/README.md

 		* Quest-Quake-III-VR-Edition/

 *** Update 28/06/2022 :

-You need to rename client folder Quake-III-Arena-VR-Edition    to    Quake3e-master TODO : change this folder in Android Studio Solution.
+You need to rename client folder "Quake-III-Arena-VR-Edition" to "Quake3e-master"

+TODO : change this folder in Android Studio Solution.